2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 Elizabeth liked reading mysteries, working on crossword puzzles and watching soaps and wrestling on television.
 A horse enthusiast, she would often go for a ride around the grounds of one of her country homes and enjoyed attending races.
 And, of course, she was a dog lover, owning some 30 corgis during her life, as many as five at a time.

-Prince Charles and Prince William paid tribute to the monarch in speeches celebrating her "lifetime of service" though Prince Harry and his wife Meghan Markle were not present, having spent the day with their children.
+Charles and his son Prince William paid tribute to the monarch in speeches celebrating her "lifetime of service."

 Women attend a candlelight vigil in Washington on June 26, two days after the U.S. Supreme Court overturned Roe vs. Wade, ending federal abortion protections.
 Photo by Jemal Countess/UPI | License Photo